knpwrs/gulp-spawn-mocha/README.md

 This is a plugin for [gulp][gulp] which runs [Mocha][mocha] tests in a separate process from the `gulp` process.
-Each time tests are run a new child process is created meaning the test environment always starts cleanly (i.e., globals are reset as are non-enumerable properties defined on native prototypes via `Object.defineProperty`.
+Each time tests are run a new child process is created meaning the test environment always starts cleanly, i.e., globals are reset as are non-enumerable properties defined on native prototypes via `Object.defineProperty`.
 This also means that if your tests crash the node process (e.g., `process.exit(-1)`.) then an `error` event is emitted rather than your whole `gulp` process crashing (good for watching).
-It is simple enough to make gulp crash when necessary (e.g., for continuous integration) by throwing the error as outlined below.

 ## Usage